 Days 2, 3, 4: Port Barton, the Undiscovered Paradise

-When you do a Google search for the top destinations on Palawan Island, Port Barton will often not be listed.
-I suppose that’s why it feels like you’ve stumbled into a secret paradise that has yet to be changed by mass tourism.
+When you do a Google search for places to visit in Palawan, Philippines, Port Barton will not be near the tp of the list.
+It may not even make the top 10 for some lists.
+In our opinion that is just plain wrong.
+However, I suppose that’s why it feels like you’ve stumbled into a secret paradise and why we fell so in love with it.
+Port Barton has yet to be changed by mass tourism and our hope is that it will stay that way.

 The best way to get to Port Barton is by shuttle van.
 Be warned it is a 3-4 hour cramped, bumpy, twisty roller coaster ride so if you get motion sick go armed with whatever remedy works for you and request a front seat.
 Trust me when I say though that it is worth it!